Skip to Navigation Skip to Content

 If a friend has shared their private Instagram handle with you, don’t share their username or private photos with anyone else without their consent (it’s set to private for a reason!)

-a) Do so in a way that minimises capturing other people’s faces and conversations – try going at a quiet time during the day.
+1. Do so in a way that minimizes capturing other people’s faces and conversations – try going at a quiet time during the day.

-c) Reconsider the location of your next video or photoshoot, if none of the above work.
+3. Reconsider the location of your next video or photo shoot, if none of the above work.

 As a parent, it’s a given that you need to look out for your children’s privacy and safety online.